iq-coryp/documentation-testing/pages/api/security-roles.md

 ## Assigning a Security Role to a User

-If the User is assigned a SecurityRole they already have, the result will be a `HTTP 200` with the {{assignedrole}}, the same response as assigning a new SecurityRole to a User.
+If the User is assigned a SecurityRole they already have, the result will be a `HTTP 200` with the {{AssignedRole}}, the same response as assigning a new SecurityRole to a User.

 #### Request